dallonf/spa-angular-boilerplate/README.md

 - Grunt build process will concatenate and minify all of your code, including HTML templates and stylesheets
 - Just add JavaScript files to your project.
 They'll be automatically detected and loaded in the right order.
 Why should you have to add a `<script>` tag?
 - Includes HTML5 Boilerplate
-- Supports `ngmin`, so you don't have to add DI metadata manually
+- Supports [ng-annotate](https://github.com/olov/ng-annotate), so you don't have to add DI metadata manually

 ## How to use